 Cats can be wonderful and amusing companions.
 Each has his or her own personality, and many cats simply love to be with their humans.
 They also have a lot of curiosity and can quickly get into things that can be harmful.
 Owning one or more cats means that we need to do everything we can to protect them from harm.

 Though it may seem strange, your house may contain many items that could be potentially dangerous for your cat.
 As curiosity is an integral part of feline behavior, you will have to make sure that your pet does not injure itself while it is roaming about the house.
-Once you are away from home, you wouldn't want curiosity to kill your cat would you?

 How best can we keep our cats safe at home?